hauck29/soloProject-1/README.md

 >This project was done during the week of November 8th - 14th, 2021.
 >curiousCat displays questions and answers (on the same card) that users can ask and answer at their leisure.

->During compilation of this project, I required assistance with my backend routes to add and edit questions.
->I estimate that I personally completed 95% of this project, receiving assistance for the last 5%.

->I would like to extend a warm thank you to Ryan Maloney, Bill Adams, Ash Tucker and Alfredo Sugowara!
->The discussions we had to clear concepts were enlightening pivotal.

 # Features
 >Sign up/Login with credentials